jomomorei/Node-Red/About Excel file created in node-red.md

 ![Complete Image](/img/flow.png)

-MotionBoard is a powerful BI tool can analyze and visualize business data, like Power BI.
+MotionBoard is a powerful BI tool can analyze and visualize business data, similar to Power BI.

-The question is the csv file we get from node-red do not support Japanese i have mentioned in other post.I have tyied times to change the encoding before the data were exported.
-It didn't work.
+The question is the csv file i get from node-red do not support Japanese which i have mentioned in the other post.I have tried times to change the encoding before the data were exported.
+But it didn't work.
 Because the export node file fixed the final encoding.
 Japanese is not in the consideration.

 The best solution is to rewrite the output file node.
-It may spend a little more time on it.
+However, it may spend a little more time on it.
 Maybe in future.

-On the other hand, the Excel file seems got clean data.
-However, when i upload it to MotionBoard, the file comes unreadable. it made me a little sad.
-Then i open it and save it, magically, it come readable.
+On the other hand, the Excel file seems to have got clean data.
+However, when i upload it to MotionBoard, the file became unreadable. it made me a little sad.
+Then i open it and saved it, magically, it came to be readable.

-I mailed the MotionBoard coompany and got the reply: the difference of XML namespace specify method between the excel files created in excel application and in node-red.
+I mailed the MotionBoard company about the error and got the reason: the difference of XML namespace specify method between the excel files created in excel application and in node-red.

 Then I wrote some VBA commands to make the excel file opened and saved regularlly into a new folder at the scheduled time.
 ```